 The charge applies on the first visit.
 It does not recur on subsequent visits for the same matter.

-There are the same entitlements as for public health services, for mental health services.
+There are the same entitlements for mental health services as for public health services.
 Mental services inpatient and outpatient services are free of charge to persons under 16 years who suffer from a mental illness.

 The HSE may apply hospital charges to those on long stay or extended care in addition to normal inpatient charges.
 Where a person is an inpatient for more than 30 days within a 12 month period, the charges will arise.
-They apply to all persons including medical caed holders.
+They apply to all persons, including medical card holders.

-The maximum charge for a public long stay care patient is €175 per week.
-There are two classes of public long stay care patients.
-Class 1 applies to those receiving inpatient services and nursing care as provided on 24-hour basis.
+The maximum charge for a public long-stay care patient is €175 per week.
+There are two classes of public long-stay care patients.
+Class 1 applies to those receiving inpatient services and nursing care as provided on a 24-hour basis.
 The maximum charge is the lesser of €175 or their weekly income less a sum between €33 and €37.

 The second class of persons receive inpatient services where nursing care is not provided on a 24-hour basis.
 The maximum charge is the lesser of €133 or the person’s weekly income less a sum between €64 and €69.

-Where a person in a hospital more than 30 days and the doctor certifies that medically acute care and treatment is not required, he may be charged as receiving long term residential care services.
+Where a person is in a hospital for more than 30 days, and the doctor certifies that medically acute care and treatment are not required, he may be charged as receiving long-term residential care services.

-The national patient treatment register is an online database setting out waiting time for inpatient and day hospital procedures in public hospitals.
+The National Patient Treatment Register is an online database setting out waiting times for inpatient and day hospital procedures in public hospitals.
 A person eligible to be placed on the waiting list is entered on the register by a GP or a consultant referral.